whitphx/streamlit-webrtc/README.md

 ```

 ## API changes
 Currently there is no documentation about the interface.
-See the example [app.py](./app.py) for the usage.
+See the examples in [./pages/*.py](./pages) for the usage.
 The API is not finalized yet and can be changed without backward compatibility in the future releases until v1.0.

 ### For users since versions `<0.20`